7 Top Products to Safeguard Against Demodex Eyelash Mites & Bugs

 We know that tea tree essential oil helps support those with demodex, and an eyelid wipe formulated with tea tree can be a great addition to your routine.

 We recommend the MediViz Tea Tree Eyelid Wipes, and they're simple to use.
 Remove the pre-moistened pad from the pounch and close your eyes.
 Gently rub the wipe over your closed eyelids in a sweeping motion, concentrating at the base of the eyelashes.
 Discard the wipe afterward.
 There's no need to rinse!

 2. Wash Your Face With Soap That Contains Tea Tree Oil

 To use a tea tree foaming face wash, simply lather the soap between wet hands and apply in circular motions to your wet face, taking care to close the eyes tightly and rinse them well afterward.
 Tea tree essential oil can burn if it makes direct contact with your eyes, so make sure to rinse thoroughly.

 This is a simple way to support the health of the eyelids.
 The heat from a warm compress will heat up the compacted oil in your glands and allow the oils to disperse more freely.
 The mites are less likely to feed on oil that isn't stagnant.

 To use a warm compress eye mask, simply microwave the mask on high for 20 seconds, test the temperature on the inside of your wrist, and then place over your closed eyelids for 15-20 minutes.
 Sit back and relax!
 You'll want to do this twice per day for maintenance.
-We recommend the Heyedrate Warm Compress Eye Mask for ease of use.
+We recommend the MediViz Warm Compress Eye Mask with Removable Cover for ease of use.